BME Psychology Archive

 BME psychology archive

-This is a list of BME psychologists.
+This is a list of BME psychologists and anti-racist work.
 The google form includes only basic information (e.g., DOB, names, notable works and notes).
-Doubtlessly this vastly under-represents the number of BME psychologists that exist and can not do justice to BME psychology work.
+Doubtlessly this vastly under-represents the number of BME psychologists that exist and can not do justice to this work.
 It is intended as a starting place only to diversify psychology away from its White, Western bias.
 It needs improvement so please add your own BME names to the archive.

 Do BME psychologists exist?